-- Understand how to listen carefully and why listening is important. - \ Learn new vocabulary. - \ Use new vocabulary through the day. - Ask questions to find out more and to check they understand what has been said to them. - Articulate their ideas and thoughts in well-formed sentences. - Connect one idea or action to another using a range of connectives. - \ Describe events in some detail. - \ Use talk to help work out problems and organise thinking and activities, and to explain how things work and why they might happen. - \ Develop social phrases. - \ Engage in story times. - Listen to and talk about stories to build familiarity and understanding. - \ Retell the story, once they have developed a deep familiarity with the text, some as exact repetition and some in theirown words. - \ Use new vocabulary in different contexts. - \ Listen carefully to rhymes and songs, paying attention to how they sound. - \ Learn rhymes, poems and songs. - \ Engage in non-fiction books. - Listen to and talk about selected non-fiction to develop a deep familiarity with new knowledge and vocabulary.
+- Understand how to listen carefully and why listening is important, to adults and children. - Learn new vocabulary. - Use new vocabulary through the day. - Ask questions to find out more and to check they understand what has been said to them. - Articulate their ideas and thoughts in well-formed sentences.
+Repeat sentences accurately. - Connect one idea or action to another using a range of connectives.
+E.g. and, because, fist, then, next, after that. - Describe events in some detail.
+Use simple adjectives and verbs.
+Correct order of events. - \ Use talk to help work out problems and organise thinking and activities, and to explain how things work and why they might happen. - Develop social phrases.
+Know the difference between simple formal and informal phrases e.g. how to speak to adults e.g. yes not yeh/no not nor etc. - \ Engage in story times.
+Talk about and name year group author.

+Know the term author and illustrator. - \ Listen to and talk about stories to build familiarity and understanding. - Retell the story, once they have developed a deep familiarity with the text, some as exact repetition and some in theirown words.
+Use correct order of events and simple connectives e.g. and, because, first, then, next, after that. - Use new vocabulary in different contexts. - Listen carefully to rhymes and songs, paying attention to how they sound. - Learn rhymes, poems and songs. - Engage in non-fiction books.
+Introduce terms fictions and nonfiction.
+Know some simple features of non-fiction books e.g. they have photos, contain facts. - \ Listen to and talk about selected non-fiction to develop a deep familiarity with new knowledge and vocabulary. - \ Use and understand common plurals correctly in speech.